-Tamil Nadu seals border with Andhra amid coronavirus outbreak
+Tamil Nadu seals border with Andhra amid coronavirus outbreak to prevent influx of people

 Chennai, Apr 27: In view of the coronavirus situation, the Tamil Nadu-Andhra Pradesh border roads at two key entry and exit points in Vellore district has been sealed by a concrete wall, a day after district collector had issued orders for the same.